 What do Brad Pitt, baseball and your business have in common?

-We bet an approach to management, that identifies key business drivers and creates business plans that mathematically map out how these key drivers can be affected by variables, probably wasn’t your first guess.
+We bet an approach to management probably wasn’t your first guess.
+We’re talking about an approach to management that identifies key business drivers and creates business plans that mathematically map out how these key drivers can be affected by variables.

 The concept of driver-based planning was brilliantly highlighted in Michael Lewis’ novel, Moneyball, and the subsequent cinematic adaptation starring Brad Pitt, Jonah Hill, and the late Philip Seymour Hoffman.

-The movie illustrates how Billy Beane—played by Pitt—transforms the Oakland Athletics Major League Baseball team from zero to a team that consistently made the playoffs, they do this by using driver-based decision making.
-It’s a typical Hollywood trope, but the story is also true.
+The movie illustrates how Billy Beane —played by Pitt —transforms the Oakland Athletics Major League Baseball team from zero to a team that consistently made the playoffs.
+They did this by using driver-based decision making.
+It is a typical Hollywood trope, but the story is also true.

-Once drivers are identified DBP involves creating a series of business plans that mathematically model how these drivers would be affected by different variables.
+Once drivers are identified, driver-based planning involves creating a series of business plans that mathematically model how these drivers would be affected by different variables.

 The goal of driver-based planning is to focus business plans on the criteria, or drivers that are most likely to deliver success.